pussinboots/wicket-scala/README.md

 The clean command should remove old compiled source code so that scct:test compile and introspect all source code fresh.
-Without the clean command it could be possible that the calculated Code Coverage is to low because some code lines was introspected from scct and also observed during the running tests.
+Without the clean command it could be possible that the calculated Code Coverage is to low because not all code lines were introspected from scct and also not observed during the running tests.

 The Code Coverage report is written as html files to the following folder.

-    target/scala-xxx/coverage-report/
+    target/scala-(xxx)/coverage-report/

 In that folder there is a index.html open it and you will see your project related Code Coverage report.